MugishaU/GitHubClone/README.md

 ## Description

-A small app that fetches repos from a searched GitHub user.
+A small app that fetches repos from a searched GitHub user and displays each repo name along with the fork, stargazer and issues count.

 ## Run Instructions